Principles

 Demeter Fragrance Library is the unfair head start.

-Thirty years of labeled customer choice.
+Nearly thirty years of customer choice around named smells.
 The trust to ship into homes.
 The vocabulary that calls a smell Funeral Home and ships it anyway.
-The head start no capital can reproduce in a decade.
+The head start no capital can reproduce quickly.

 08

 The first physical artifact.
 Not the company.
-The company is the layer.
+The company is the sensory-affective computation layer.
 The layer outlives the artifact.